-As your business grows, so does your online ecosystem.
+As your business grows, so does your external attack surface.
 This growth opens you up to cyber risk from different vectors.
 Through connections with software-as-a-service platforms, third-party vendors (who then outsource to fourth-party vendors), hiring contractors, cloud migration, remote access, and others, your company is exposed to more and more risk.

 Third-Party Vendors (And Beyond)